 What to do in Salzburg with Kids

 With a pretty castle on a hilltop, gorgeous gardens, a charming old part of town that winds around a scenic river, delicious food and a fun vibe to boot, Salzburg offers plenty for families to enjoy!
+It’s a must visit destination on any road trip through Austria and Switzerland.

 Note: while Hohensalzburg Fortress provides a fabulous vantage point over the city that is worth the 20 minute climb or quick funicular ride, I don’t think it’s a crime to skip this particular castle – especially if you have others on your itinerary.
 So, with that out of the way, on to my top 5 recommendations for families in Salzburg!